abhiyandhakal/sudoku-cpp/README.md

 make run
 ```

-Note: _The development process is still in process._
+Note: _The development is still in process._